-With this many servers in place, our initial vulnerability scans were overloaded with the menial issues, missing SSL certificates, lack of security headers, outdated TLS support, etc. However, after reviewing each of these issues for possible vulnerabilities, we focused on an unauthenticated X11 server.
+With over 20,000 servers in place, our initial vulnerability scans were overloaded with the menial issues, missing SSL certificates, lack of security headers, outdated TLS support, etc. However, after reviewing each of these issues for possible vulnerabilities, we focused on an unauthenticated X11 server.

 For some context, X11 is the protocol many Linux desktop environments use to draw GUI windows.
 It’s possible to access this remotely and when misconfigured, it is possible to access this without authentication.
 This means anyone connected to your network could connect to your machine, see what windows you have open and most importantly, keylog or send keystrokes to your machine.